 - After Penny doesn't get adopted while other kids are, Rufus tries to comfort her with "Faith is a Bluebird".
 She is convinced of her own homeliness nevertheless, making it all the more devastating that a child her age could have such heavy self-image issues.

-Take a close look at the room Penny's staying in during her time in Devil's Bayou.
+- Take a close look at the room Penny's staying in during her time in Devil's Bayou.
 There is a poster on the wall with stick figures, depicting her with a mom and dad.
 Don't cry, don't cry..

-Could either be her actual mom and dad (if she remembers them), or an imagined drawing of the parents she wishes she had.
+- Could either be her actual mom and dad (if she remembers them), or an imagined drawing of the parents she wishes she had.
 The latter is a bit less heart-wrenching, but not much.

-Penny: Please let someone find my bottle, there's a message in it.
+- Penny's breakdown after she prays for someone to find her.Penny: Please let someone find my bottle, there's a message in it.
 Because running away isn't working.
 Amen.
 [Addressing her bear] Don't worry, Teddy, we'll be... alright... [collapses into tears]

-Thankfully, Bernard and Bianca have just made it to her room and can reassure her.
+- Thankfully, Bernard and Bianca have just made it to her room and can reassure her.